Temporary Resident Visa for Canada

 |Burma (Myanmar)||Egypt||Iraq||Madagascar||Niger||Sierra Leone||Turkey|

-Citizens of the following countries do not need a visitor visa to visit Canada, provided they are carrying valid, correct travel documents:
+Citizens of the following countries do not need a visitor visa to visit Canada, provided they are carrying valid, correct travel documents.
+However, they need an Electronic Travel Authorization (eTA).
+(American citizens are exempt from this requirement.)

 |Andorra||Croatia||Holy See (Vatican City)#||Korea, South||New Zealand||Slovakia||United Kingdom and all british overeas territories##|